drgrubman/LIHTC-Project-Distribution/FinalProjectNotes.md

    - What do the x and y axes mean?
    - How does the visualization help either prove or disprove your work?
    - What caveats have to be explained to best understand it?

  * *2-3 Modeling Approach Slides*
    - What was your model trying to optimize for?
 Why was it the right metric for optimization?
    - What algorithm did you try?
 How does it work?
  * *2-3 Results Slides*
    - What worked?
 What didn't?
 Why?

+   -The biggest challenge was realizing that I was predicting the wrong variable.
+Originally I was predicting the Percent Change.
+Do not attempt to predict a percent change....Predict the actualy future value!
+R-squared jumped for .022 to 86%
  * *1-2 Conclusion Slides*
    - What had the most impact on your work?
    - What can you confirm?
 What can you suggest?
 What is still to be determined?